nukopian/DBIx-Squirrel/README.md

 iterator's statement has been executed, any remaining rows will be fetched, included in the count, and then immediately discarded.

-**BEWARE** that calling this method alters the iterator's state enough that calling `next` won't return the row you expected.
-It should only be called only if you know that `next` won't be called again.
+**BEWARE** that this method will, potentially, impact any planned call to `next` that didn't account for remaining rows to be fetched and discarded.
+Therefore, only use `count_all` when you know that `next` won't be called again.

 #### `execute`